 - 1. Press the Math button on the front panel to open the MATH function menu. - 2.
 Press the Operation softkey and then turn the Universal Knob to select FFT.
 The resulting math waveform is displayed in white and labeled with "M". - 3.
 Press the Source softkey, and then turn the Universal Knob to select the source to do FFT operation.
-Analog channels (CH1, CH2, CH3, and CH4) and reference waveforms (REFA, REFB, REFC and REFD) can be used as the source. - 4.
+Analog channels (CH1 and CH2) and reference waveforms (REFA, REFB) can be used as the source. - 4.
 Press the Window softkey, and then turn the Universal Knob to select an appropriate window.

 Spectral leakage can be considerably decreased when a window function is used.
-SDS2000 provides four kinds of FFT window functions which have different characteristics and are applicable to measure different waveforms.
+The oscilloscope provides four kinds of FFT window functions which have different characteristics and are applicable to measure different waveforms.
 You need to select the window function according to different waveforms and their characteristics.
 Please read the table below carefully to make a appropriate option according to the input signal.